-With numerous events throughout the year from Donkey days out to Weyfest.
+Numerous events are held throughout the year from donkey days out to Weyfest.
 See the museum’s events calendar for details.

-Summer opening March to October – Wednesday to Sunday plus Bank Holiday Mondays 10am-5pm
+Summer opening (March to the beginning of November) – Wednesday to Sunday plus Bank Holiday Mondays 10am-5pm

-Winter opening – Sunday and Wednesday only – 11am – 5pm.
+Winter opening – Wednesdays and Sundays only – 11am – 4pm.

 Birdworld one of the largest bird parks in the country, located on the Surrey border with Hampshire it is a great place to explore for a fun and informative day out.
 In addition to a walk around 26 acres of aviaries and beautiful landscaped gardens, visitors can admire over 800 birds and 180 species from around the world and take part in educational feeding sessions throughout the day.
 Popular exhibits include The Terry Pratchett Owl Parliament, Penguin Beach and Flamingo Cove whilst, Underwater World and The Jenny Wren Farm also prove to be a big hit with all who visit.

 Open daily from 10am until 6pm (30 March – 28 Oct inclusive) and daily from 10am until 4.30pm during the winter months.